luisivan/agreements/TokenSwapAgreement.linked.md

 The Parties desire to exchange [%Token A] Tokens and [%Token B] Tokens.

 ## Token Swap
-Party A shall transfer [%Token A Amount] of [%Token A] Tokens to Party B, and Party B shall transfer [%Token B Amount]t of [%Token B] Tokens to Party A.
+Party A shall transfer [%Token A Amount] of [%Token A] Tokens to Party B, and Party B shall transfer [%Token B Amount] of [%Token B] Tokens to Party A.

 ## Deadline
 The following Token Swap agreement should take place before [%Deadline], as agreed upon by the Parties.